Last updated: May 7, 2022

 - PCR COVID-19 Testing – Anne Arundel County Department of Health

 A rapid COVID-19 test, also called an antigen test, detects proteins from the virus which causes COVID-19.
 This type of test is considered most accurate in those individuals who are experiencing symptoms of COVID-19.
 Rapid tests allow public health to detect disease sooner, decrease spread faster and start contact tracing earlier.

 What is a PCR COVID-19 test?

 A PCR test, also called a molecular test or polymerase chain reaction test, detects genetic material specific to the virus that causes COVID-19.
 PCR testing is considered the “gold standard” in COVID-19 detection and is often more accurate than a rapid test, especially in individuals without symptoms.
 The PCR COVID-19 test does take longer to get results which leads to delays in decreasing the spread of the virus.

 How are specimens collected?

 In both the rapid test and PCR test, specimens are collected using a nasal swab.
 A swab is inserted into each nostril, one side at a time, approximately one inch.
-The swab is then rotated around the inside of each nostril, approx five times, to gather mucous.
+The swab is then rotated around the inside of each nostril, approximately five times, to gather mucous.

-Who should get a rapid test?
+Who should get a COVID-19 test?